flyboy101/Epicenter/README.md

 As we are often used to say, things told in words are simply words.
 That is why we have decided to post on our website patches of past projects - that have been carried out today - while we are currently working on projects that will remain our legacy for the future.

-It is all about great engineering and great engineers
+It is all about passion for great engineering and great engineers.